BretStateham/iot-workshops/IoTHub-TwinsRoutingMethods/README.md

 ```

 This code will set the `_propertyChangeStatus` to **Rejected** and create a new **Critical** notification
 to be sent to the IoT Hub.
-Since the message is flagged with the **Critical** property, the
+Since the message is flagged with the *Severity* property set to
-*IoT Hub*'s routing will kick in and forward the message onto the *Service Bus*.
+**Critical**, the *IoT Hub*'s routing will kick in and forward the message onto the *Service Bus*.

-3. In the validation success case, the `if` branch, of the `OnDesiredPropertyChange` handler,
+3. In the validation *success* case, the `if` branch of the `OnDesiredPropertyChange` handler,
 add the following code:

 ```C#